francoameri/case-studies/essays/it-vs-ot-devices-and-network-segmentation.md

 ---

+## 🔮 Future Trends

+**Future Outlook**
+- AI-driven monitoring will enable predictive detection of anomalies in OT traffic.
+- Digital twins will require secure, real-time data exchange between IT and OT.
+- 5G adoption will blur boundaries further, demanding micro-segmentation at scale.

+---

 ## ✅ Conclusion

 > **The purpose of dividing a network between IT and OT is to create a defensible architecture that respects the incompatible needs of data management and process control.**